Kilgraston School: Academics

 In August 2023, 50% of grades at AH were A grades against a national average of 33.7% and 76.5% of grades were A-B against a national average of 59.7%.
-At Higher level, 52% of pupils achieved a grade A and 79% achieved a grade A-B. Also in 2023, 80% of girls in 2023 were accepted into their choice of university.
+At Higher level, 52% of pupils achieved a grade A and 79% achieved a grade A-B.

 Boarding

 Boarding was provided to girls aged 8 and above.
 Approximately half of pupils were boarders, most of whom had boarded on weekdays or on flexible arrangements.
 The girls resided in three boarding houses: Butterstone and Austin (Junior Years), Mater (Senior School) and Barat or Swinton (Sixth Form).
 Senior School and Sixth Form boarders had their own bedrooms.